aaron-grau/curic/react/projects/todo_redux/README.md

 ## Phase 3: Todos Components

-Create React components to display your todo list and its items, as well as a form that allows users to create new items.
+Create React components to display your todo list and its items

 ### Root